lupyuen/lupyuen.github.io/src/rust6.md

 _Everything in this article...
 Becomes redundant?_

-We need lots of Coding and Testing to implement NuttX as Tier 3 Target that works with the __Rust Standard Library__.
+Soon we will have lots of Coding and Testing to implement NuttX as Tier 3 Target that works with the __Rust Standard Library__.

-TODO

-Safe Wrappers as prescribed in this article

-So our Project Report is still relevant, it will be the "Interim Way" to build Rust Apps for NuttX.
-And we have to demonstrate how Rust Apps can be built and tested with Rust Core Library, without `cargo`.
-(Exactly what we're doing now)
+In the meantime, we can call __NuttX Safe Wrappers__ (prescribed in this article) to build Rust Apps for NuttX, the Interim Way.

 # What's Next